 How loud should white noise be?

 Let’s look at the researchers’ recommendation of playing white noise at 50 decibels.
 Fifty decibels is quieter than normal conversation, softer than background music, and about the same decibel count as a quiet refrigerator...and it offers absolutely no benefit for your baby’s sleep!
-Sound doesn’t even start improving sleep until it gets to 60 to 70 decibels.
-For some volume perspective, studies show that the sound inside the womb can reach over 90 decibels, so Baby is very used to that level of sound!
+Sound doesn’t even start improving sleep until it gets to 55 to 70 decibels.
+For some volume perspective, the sound inside the womb can reach over 90 decibels, so Baby is very used to that level of sound!

 To help a calm baby sleep with white noise…

-To help any baby get to sleep, I whole-heartedly recommend playing white noise at 60 to 70 decibels.
+To help any baby get to sleep, I whole-heartedly recommend playing white noise at 55 decibels (the level of a whisper) to about 70 decibels (the level of singing a lullaby).
 I assure you that white noise can be safely played at that level all night…and it works!
 This is just enough white noise to activate a baby’s calming reflex, which is their inborn “on switch” for sleep.
 (That’s why white noise—aka Shushing—is an integral part of the 5 S’s for soothing babies.)
 A study in the journal Child & Family Behavior Therapy even found that white noise machines set at 75 decibels at bedtime—and used all night—improved sleep and reduced night-wakings in 1-year-olds with no ill effects.
 Plus, a 2022 report in the journal Advances in Social Science, Education and Humanities Research concluded that white noise has time and again shown to help infants and toddlers fall asleep and reduce the number of times they wake up in the night.
 Over time, there were no side effects worth mentioning.

 To help an upset baby with white noise…

-While 60 to 70 decibels is great for keeping calm babies calm, when your baby is upset, you’ll want to increase the white noise volume to match the intensity of your little one’s wailing—which can reach 100 decibels or more!
-A crying baby requires a more vigorous take on the 5 S’s for soothing babies in order to flip on the calming reflex, which is a baby’s “off switch” for crying and “on switch” for sleep.
+While 55 to 70 decibels is great for keeping calm babies calm, when your baby is upset, you’ll want to temporarily increase the white noise volume to creep closer to the intensity of your little one’s wailing.
+(Remember that can reach about 100 decibels!)
+A crying baby requires a more vigorous take on the 5 S’s in order to flip on the calming reflex, which is a baby’s “off switch” for crying and “on switch” for sleep.
+That's why when a baby cries, the sound intensity of SNOO goes up, but never exceeds 85 decibels…and that level only lasts a few minutes.
 (Think about it like this: Playing loud white noise for minutes, not hours, is a lot less traumatic to your baby’s ears than listening to their own crying!)
-Then, once your baby has fallen asleep, slowly reduce the white noise intensity to 60 to 70 decibels.
+Then, once your baby has fallen asleep, SNOO slowly reduces the white noise intensity to between 55 and 70 decibels (you choose).
 Again, that’s a totally safe level sound that can be played all night long.
 (Learn more about how to calm a very fussy baby.)

 Are white noise machines safe for babies?